jemmy512/book-notes/cs/computer-system-a-programmers-perspective.md

     * From the instruction it extracts the two 4-bit portions of the instruction specifier byte, referred to as `icode` (the instruction code) and `ifun` (the instruction function).
     * It possibly fetches a register specifier byte, giving one or both of the register operand specifiers `rA` and `rB`.
     * It also possibly fetches a 4-byte constant word `valC`.
 It computes `valP` to be the address of the instruction following the current one in sequential order.
 That is, valP equals the value of the PC plus the length of the fetched instruction.
+* **Decode**: The instruction is decoded to determine the operation to perform and the source/destination registers.
-* **Decode**: The decode stage reads up to two operands from the register file, giving values ``valA`` and/or ``valB``.
+    * The decode stage reads up to two operands from the register file(wrote in previous WB stage), giving values ``valA`` and/or ``valB``.
 Typically, it reads the registers designated by instruction fields rA and rB, but for some instructions it reads register %esp.
 * **Execute**: In the execute stage, the arithmetic/logic unit (ALU) either performs the operation specified by the instruction (according to the value of ifun), `computes the effective address` of a memory reference, or `increments or decrements the stack pointer`.
 We refer to the resulting value as `valE`.
 The `condition codes` are possibly set.
 For a jump instruction, the stage tests the condition codes and branch condition (given by ifun) to see whether or not the branch should be taken.
 * **Memory**: The memory stage may write data to memory, or it may read data from memory.
 We refer to the value read as `valM`.
 * **Write back**: The write-back stage writes up to two results to the register file.